 We did our Oregon road trip in an RV, so that we could park/sleep with a view of the coast each night!
 Find out how to get super cheap RV deals so you can go RV camping for your Oregon road trip too.
-We used the app called iOverlander to pick out places to sleep each night that were basically just turnouts off the 101, but with beautiful views.
+We used the app called iOverlander and Dyrt Pro to pick out places to sleep each night that were basically just turnouts off the 101, but with beautiful views.
 I’ll include the coastal Oregon campsites we used, but will also recommend hotels in case you are not camping along the Oregon Coast for this trip!

 - PTO/Vacation Days Needed: 1-2

 The Best Things to See Along the Oregon Coast

 Kick off your Oregon coastal road trip by stopping at the iconic Cannon Beach to check out Haystack Rock.
 Towering up 235 feet, Haystack Rock is considered to be the third tallest intertidal formation in the world.
 It was also featured in The Goonies!

 Right across the street from the beach, head to Pelican Brewery for some local craft beers and food.

 If you’re interested in some coastal hiking – check out nearby Ecola State Park.
 Try the Clatsop Loop Trail – it’s 2.8 miles round trip and has stunning views!